 You got it – that means ONE BOWL to brownie bliss!

-If you want extra, extra chocolate, mix in extra chocolate chips to the brownie batter just before baking.
-I fully support this decision.
+If you want extra, extra chocolate, add chocolate chips to the brownie batter just before baking.
+More chocolate?
+Of course, I fully support this decision.

 Thick, fudgey brownies topped with extra cream cheese peppermint frosting and drizzled with chocolate for the perfect mint chocolate treat!

 - 1/2 cup (1 stick) unsalted butter

 - 3/4 cup semi-sweet chocolate chips

 - 1/2 cup + 2 Tablespoons all-purpose flour